CoderDojoSV/intermediate-browser-games/_sections/03-modify-a-game.md

 practice outlines a little later, so you can take a look at it now if you want, but we're going to come back to it later.

-There's also two different links to the source code.
-For now, let's open the version marked "annotated source code".
-Annotated means that I added some extra detailed notes in the comments.
-Look through the annotated source and try to find some examples of the following techniques and tell whether they're event driven, procedural, object-oriented, or a mix.
+There's also a link to the source code.
+Let's open the source code and start reading it.
+Look through the source and try to find some examples of the following techniques and tell whether they're event driven, procedural, object-oriented, or a mix.

 * Sending a method
 * An event-handling function